mrkwnzl/cyphersystem-foundryvtt/ReadMe.md

 Right now, it’s pretty feature complete for my use cases.
 Let me know if you miss anything and I’ll see what I can do.

 I don’t plan on any automation.
 So no automatic calculation of stat pool costs for using Effort and abilities or automatically calculated recovery rolls.
 This is way too dynamic in play and in my experience, filling out a form to make a roll is neither fun nor quicker than just doing it in your head.
 [SolarBear’s Numenera System](https://foundryvtt.com/packages/numenera/) does this well, if you want that kind of automation in your VTT.

+## Fan Use Policy

+*The Monte Cook Games logo, Numenera, and the Numenera logo are trademarks of Monte Cook Games, LLC in the U.S.A. and other countries.
+All Monte Cook Games characters and character names, and the distinctive likenesses thereof, are trademarks of Monte Cook Games, LLC.
+Content on this site or associated files derived from Monte Cook Games publications is © 2013-2019 Monte Cook Games, LLC.
+Monte Cook Games permits web sites and similar fan-created publications for their games, subject to the policy given at [https://www.montecookgames.com/fan-use-policy/]().
+The contents of this site are for personal, non-commercial use only.
+Monte Cook Games is not responsible for this site or any of the content, that did not originate directly from Monte Cook Games, on or in it.
+Use of Monte Cook Games’s trademarks and copyrighted materials anywhere on this site and its associated files should not be construed as a challenge to those trademarks or copyrights.
+Materials on this site may not be reproduced or distributed except with the permission of the site owner and in compliance with Monte Cook Games policy given at [https://www.montecookgames.com/fan-use-policy/]().*

 ## Credits